vercel/next.js/errors/import-next.md

 #### Why This Error Occurred

-Somewhere in your application in imported `next` directly which is only meant to be used with legacy custom servers.
+Somewhere in your application, you imported `next` directly which is only meant to be used with legacy custom servers.

 You should not need to import `next` inside of pages or components.